Trip Introduction: 12 days Everest Base Camp Trek is a traditional, and historical trek in Nepal.

 When Is the Best Time to Visit Everest Base Camp?

-In general, the optimum times to trek to Everest Base Camp are from mid-September to mid-December in the fall and March to May in the spring.
+In general, the optimum times to trek at the Everest region are from mid-September to mid-December in the fall and March to May in the spring.
 The weather is clear and consistent at this time of year, offering the optimum opportunity for breathtaking vistas.
 However, the evenings may be quite chilly, especially at higher elevations, so carry a sleeping bag to keep you warm and comfortable throughout the walk.
 During the winter months of December to February, as well as the summer months of June and July, there are more weather-related dangers.

 - Trip departures are available every day of the year.